onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Changed**

-* Adding and removing fields from all field lists has been made easier.
+* Adding and removing fields from field lists has been made easier.

 **Fixed**

-* In 4.0 we introduced a new CSS file that was tied to your templates.
+* In version 4.0 we introduced a new CSS file that was tied to your templates.
 With this changed, we renamed the style handle, which was not backwards compatible.
-When you use the new CSS file, it is enqueued with the new style handle.
-But if the previous CSS file is used, it is enqueued with the previous style handle.
-This should restore backwards compatibility.
+Now, the new CSS file is enqueued with the new style handle, but the legacy CSS file is enqueued with the legacy style handle.
+This restores backwards compatibility.

 = 4.4.1 (2022-10-21) =